|There will be blood tonight!|

 The two other women who bested my time also had training by their fathers—one a Florinian miller and another an ex-pirate whose wife had died giving birth to her.
 The crew gave us a hearty round of applause.

 “Well, that takes care of making the captain look like a carrot,” grunted Marcell, “but it leaves us with the problem of making two women look like men!”

 “There’s another problem,” I observed.
 “What if those on the strike team are needed here to protect the ship?”

 But that was an empty problem.
 Marcell was as good as a sailor as lived; it was a simple matter for him to point out five others to help him crew.
 “I’ll map out the approach to the point to those going in to retrieve the gold,” he announced.
 “It isn’t as difficult as legends would have it.
-A little care and attention will see you all safely to shore.
+A little care and attention and calm seas will see you all safely to shore.
 Now back to the original problem.
 Those men sitting in that infernal prison will smell a woman from half a mile off!
 We’ve got our work cut out for us.”

 We did.
 Our women crew did not look mannish, not one of them.
-As tough as they were, all of them had strong feminine features.
+As tough as they were, all of them had lovely feminine features.
 They defied conventions and expectations, and for that had been rejected by their communities.
 They had found a home on the Revenge; and all of them were invaluable in their own way.